Tushar Kaushik, July 15, 2015

 A minister who attended the meeting said, “Pluto is extremely important for India due to its strategic location.
 Just like China is flexing its muscles over the South China Sea, we too want to assert our authority over the lands of Pluto, which don’t belong to any one country.”

 “Pluto has also many important resources which can be tapped into,” said a BJP spokesperson.
-On asking what these resources were, he answered, “Well, err, one of Pluto’s moons, Charon, contains water, we can use that, Pluto is also covered with frozen Nitrogen, and God knows how scarce Nitrogen is on Earth, right?”
+On asking what these resources were, he answered, “Well, one of Pluto’s moons, Charon, contains water, we can use that, Pluto is also covered with frozen Nitrogen, which is so scarce on Earth.”

 If sources are to be believed, with the PM trying his best to make Yoga a global phenomenon, he intends to become the first human to do Yoga on Pluto to make it a universal phenomenon.
-“He probably wouldn’t be able to do the Surya Namaskar properly, because Pluto does not get that much sunlight,” the minister confirmed the news later.
+“He probably wouldn’t be able to do the Surya Namaskar properly, because Pluto does not get that much sunlight,” a minister said.